mattst/sublime-single-trailing-new-line/README.md

 #### Manual Installation

 Download the [ZIP file](https://github.com/mattst/sublime-single-trailing-new-line/archive/master.zip) and extract it or use `git clone` to get the files from its [GitHub page](https://github.com/mattst/sublime-single-trailing-new-line).
-Then move the package's folder to your Sublime Text config `Packages` directory renaming it (for neatness) from `sublime-single-trailing-new-line-master` to `SingleTrailingNewLine` or to something else if you prefer.
+Then move the package's folder to your Sublime Text config `Packages` directory renaming it (for neatness) from `sublime-single-trailing-new-line-master` to `SingleTrailingNewLine` or to something else if you prefer. e.g. `Packages/SingleTrailingNewLine/`.

 ### Setup and Usage